sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

 A provider class try to resolve a simple use case : specific media management.

 A youtube video and an image file are two different kind of media which cannot be managed by only one class.
-So in the ``MediaBundle`` there are represented by a provider class : ``YoutubeProvider`` and ``ImageProvider``.
+So in the ``MediaBundle`` they are represented by a provider class : ``YoutubeProvider`` and ``ImageProvider``.

 A provider class is responsable to build common elements linked to a media